cbureau-gpsea/agenda/README.md

 # Install room_agenda_display on Debian

-This README.md is an operating mode to correctly install room_agenda_display on Debian.
-I advise you to log in as root with sudo -i.
+This README.md is an operating mode to correctly install room_agenda_display on Debian. room_agenda_display is a local website to display room calendars on certain devices
+Before you start, I advise you to log in as root with sudo -i.

 ## Installation and configuration of Apache2 and PHP